 Any individual or vessel landing shad for sale shall be in possession of the appropriate shad permit based on the poundage of shad in possession.
 The possession of more than 300 pounds of shad on board a vessel or landed from a vessel requires a New Jersey Shad Commercial Net Permit.
 The possession of up to 300 pounds of shad on board a vessel or landed from a vessel requires a New Jersey Shad Incidental Harvest Permit.
 Except that no person shall take or land from the Atlantic Ocean or possess while on the waters of the Atlantic Ocean any shad which exceeds 5 percent, by weight, of all species taken or possessed.
 All permit holders must have their permit on their person at all times when engaged in any phase of harvesting, transporting, selling or possessing shad.
 All New Jersey Shad Commercial Net Permit or New Jersey Shad Incidental Harvest Permit holders are required to complete annual reports on forms supplied by the Division.
 Failure to submit required reports may lead to suspension or revocation of the appropriate permit.
 The application period for shad permits is closed.
-The holder of a valid permit not pending suspension or revocation may transfer the right to the permit at any time to the permit holder's spouse, father, mother, son, daughter, brother or sister upon application to the Department.
+The holder of a valid permit not pending suspension or application to the Department.